natasariobgd/TCC-BI-PUC/README.md

 Nosso objetivo é aplicar alguns modelos de previsão e verificar os resultados que cada um vai atingir utilizando um conjunto de dados históricos de vendas de uma loja de brinquedos ao longo de um período de cinco anos.

 A escolha e construção de modelos é feita após uma análise exploratória de dados.
 Esse estudo apresenta os modelos de Rede Neural e de Random Forest.
-Aborda as bibliotecas utilizadas, os parâmteros aplicados nos treinamentos feitos e os resultados dos testes realizados.
+Aborda as bibliotecas utilizadas, os parâmetros aplicados nos treinamentos feitos e os resultados dos testes realizados.

 A enfase do estudo é o modelo Random Fortest, por ter apresentado melhores resultados.

+### Abstract

+The analysis and forecasting of time series data have increasingly played an important role in the process of defining business strategies.

+This work aims to explore the application of time series forecasting techniques in a specific scenario: the retail sector.

+Our objective is to apply some forecasting models and assess the results that each one will achieve using a historical dataset of toy store sales over a five-year period.

+The choice and construction of models are made after an exploratory data analysis.
+This study presents the Neural Network and Random Forest models, discusses the libraries used, the parameters applied in the training, and the results of the tests conducted.

+The emphasis of the study is on the Random Forest model, as it has shown better results.

 ### 1. Introdução

 No contexto do varejo, entender e tentar antecipar a procura de clientes abre a possibilidade para melhor otimização de estoques e alocação de recursos tanto financeiros quanto humanos.